sitewhere/sitewhere.github.io/userguide/tenant/device-communication.md

 parse the resulting data into payloads for decoding.
 The event source configures a base URL used to access the REST services as well as a script for controlling the requests to the service.
 The Groovy script is called at an interval, makes the REST call, then returns the list of payloads for decoding.
-Since the response is a list of payloads, a single REST response can generate multiple payloads.
 Each payload is then passed to a decoder as with any other event source.
 The configuration looks as follows:

 {% highlight xml %}